PROFILE

 including telecommunications and electricity;

-Port of Djibouti; and Airport.
+Port of Djibouti; and airport.
 The U.S.

 Government, including the military camp and the